Catholic school uniform: In North America

 Students in preschool and, less frequently, kindergarten, are held to be more likely to engage in messy activities.
 As such, they may be asked to wear their school's physical education uniform as their regular uniform.
-Younger girls are often seen wearing plaid jumpers over a blouse under their skirts.
-Many schools require a jumper up to the fourth, fifth, or sixth grade, presumably because the lifestyles and habits of younger girls may make blouses more likely to become untucked from skirt or culotte waistbands.
-They are often worn with tights or knee socks and flats, sperrys, or sometimes dressy sneakers.
-After that, the jumper is often discarded in favor of a plaid skirt with bike shorts, capri or ankle length leggings, with crew or knee socks over the ankle leggings, tights, knee socks or culottes and blouse or polo depending on the weather and season.
-Often the skirt and blouse or polo must be worn with a sweater or sweater vest, or the polo is worn by itself or with a layering long-sleeved tee underneath or with the polo worn underneath a sweater or sweatshirt with the polo collar turned over the sweater or sweatshirt collar so it's visible.
+Younger girls are often seen wearing jumper dresses in tartan (often called "plaid" in America) over a blouse under their skirts.
+Many schools require a jumper dress up to the fourth, fifth, or sixth grade, presumably because the lifestyles and habits of younger girls may make blouses more likely to become untucked from skirt or culotte waistbands.
+They are often worn with tights or knee socks and flats, Sperrys, or sometimes dressy sneakers.
+After that, the jumper dress is often discarded in favor of a tartan skirt with bike shorts, capri or ankle length leggings, with crew or knee socks over the ankle leggings, tights, knee socks or culottes and blouse or polo depending on the weather and season.
+Often the skirt and blouse or polo must be worn with a sweater (what "jumper" means in British and other Commonwealth English) or sweater vest, or the polo is worn by itself or with a layering long-sleeved tee underneath or with the polo worn underneath a sweater or sweatshirt with the polo collar turned over the sweater or sweatshirt collar so it's visible.
 Usually flats, or Sperrys, and sometimes other dressy shoes are worn.

 Boys typically wear a collared shirt and tie or polo shirt, and slacks of required colors.
 Twill jogger pants are becoming a comfortable but still appropriate uniform pants choice worn by boys.
 Polo shirts have to some extent replaced dress shirt.
 In the winter colder months the polo is seen worn with a layered long-sleeved tee underneath or a sweatshirt or sweater over the polo with the collar of the polo folded over the collar of the sweatshirt or sweater so it's visible.
 Many times in warmer weather dress shorts can be worn usually with crew or knee length socks with ankle socks allowed in some schools.
 Usually Sperrys or sometimes other dressy shoes or occasionally sneakers are worn.